Slaitroc/RicciPaoliGrisoni/RASD.md

 31. The system shall provide Suggestions to Companies on improving Internship descriptions.
     <!-- Universities Oversight and Complaint Management -->
 32. The system shall allow registered Universities to access and monitor Internship Communications related to their Students.
-33. The system shall provide a platform for Students and Companies to exchange Communications about the current status of an ongoing Internship.
+33. The system shall provide a dedicated space for Students and Companies to exchange Communications about the current status of an ongoing Internship.
-34. The system shall notify registered Universities of any Complaint involving one of their Students.
-35. The system shall allow registered Universities to handle Complaints and to interrupt an Internship at their own discretion.
+34. The system shall allow registered Universities to handle Complaints and to interrupt an Internship at their own discretion.
 <!-- [(6.0h) Matteo] -->